devlinjunker/test.atom-package/packages.md

     - A little too complicated vs `todo` package
   - [x] ~~Other todo packages?~~
    - lanugage todo - snippets and syntax for todos? (in php?)

-### xatom-debug ?
-Debugger for Atom.
-Basic UI For Debugger.
- - Debuggers for Node 6.3 and Chrome??
- - [ ] Look into xatom debugger!

-### xatom-debug-nodejs ?
-NodeJS Debugger Plugin for xatom-debug